 Thanks to Harraways you could win a two month supply of Oat-activ®.
 That’s 4 boxes of the Original and 4 boxes of the of the Cranberry flavour.
 To be in the draw to win, let me know in the comments below, your favourite way to eat oats.

-Competition closes: 1 May2018 Winner announced: 2 May 2018.
+Competition closes (extended!): 6 May 2018 Winner announced: 7 May 2018.
 Competition open to New Zealand residents only.